chihacknight/chihacknight.org/_posts/events/2015-11-10-cryptoparty-digital-security-for-everyone.md

 Jennifer will talk about why understanding digital security is so important, what goes on at a digital security training, and where to begin when thinking about privacy issues.

+---

 **Bonus** After her talk, Jennifer will be hold a cryptoparty at Chi Hack Night!

----

 **Bring snacks!** If you're looking for a new way to contribute to our group, feel free to bring snacks to share!
-Snack providers will recieve hugs and [stickers](https://twitter.com/derekeder/status/628639976058585088)!
+Snack providers will receive hugs and [stickers](https://twitter.com/derekeder/status/628639976058585088)!